hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/portfolio/hungryhairwax.md

 +++
-image = "/uploads/maxresdefault.jpg"
+image = ""
-title = "hungryhairwax"
+title = "Futurelife Peanut Butter & Banana Recipe"

 +++
-hungryhairwax is a product I invented that I'm making a brand of.
+This is a video I made for Strom Rodger's cooking class in

 This is the launch ad I created:

-{{< youtube Otv5BJ8RUk0 >}}
+{{< youtube AyVz-fXlowg >}}